Skip to content

 • Contributing to Cloud Custodian: If you’re interested in contributing to the project, this guide will help.

-• Gitter Channel: Meet your peers and ask questions by joining this chat channel
+• Slack Channel: Meet your peers and ask questions by joining this chat channel

 What are the most common Cloud Custodian use cases?